 The University of Houston campus, indoors and out, is designated SMOKE FREE.
 Accordingly, smoking is not permitted anywhere on campus.

-Medical care is available at the UH Campus Health Center during weekday business hours.
+Urgent care services are available at the UH Campus Health Center during weekday business hours.
 You can make an appointment as a visitor and you are responsible for all fees and/or filing any insurance claims.
-Any illness requiring a visit to an Emergency or Urgent Care clinic can be arranged by contacting the TMF housing staff at any time.
+Any illness requiring a visit to an Emergency or Urgent Care clinic can be arranged by contacting the TMF housing staff.

 University tennis courts, swimming pool and gymnasium are available to Orchestra Fellows living on-campus.
 Use of these facilities is at your own risk.
-Memberships to UH’s Campus Recreation and Wellness Center are available for purchase for $45/month or $10/day.
+Memberships to UH’s Campus Recreation and Wellness Center are available for purchase for $65/month or $10/day.
 You must ask for the Texas Music Festival rate, and provide your Cougar Village dorm card and a photo ID to the staff at the Welcome Desk.
-For off-campus activities on free days/evenings, you may request transportation assistance from the Housing Staff if alternate transportation via Houston Metro is not available.
+For off-campus activities on free days/evenings, Houston Metro Purple Line, Uber or Lyft are options to get around town.

 Houston Metro Purple Line